timing71/timing71.github.io/opensource.md

 - Language: **JavaScript**
 - License: **AGPL-3.0-or-later**

-JavaScript module for interacting with CTF analysis files.
+JavaScript module for interacting with CTD analysis files.
 Work in progress to extract, refactor and modernise code currently used by the Timing71 site.

 ## [relay](https://gitlab.com/timing_71/relay)